Emergence of local irreversibility in complex interacting systems: Decomposing irreversibility in neuronal populations

 \subsection{Local irreversibility arises from low--order dynamics}

-To implement the decomposition of local irreversibility from Eq. (\ref{eq_dec}), we need numerical methods to construct the probability distributions that minimize $\dot{I}$ while matching the observed $k^{\text{th}}$--order dynamics.
+To implement the decomposition of local irreversibility from Eq.~(\ref{eq_dec}), we need numerical methods to construct the probability distributions that minimize $\dot{I}$ while matching the observed $k^{\text{th}}$--order dynamics.
 We provide one such method for binary systems in Appendix \ref{app_min}.

+To recall, for binary steady--state systems, the independent irreversibility $\dot{I}^{\text{ind}}$ vanishes, and so the local irreversibility arises entirely from the collective dynamics of two or more variables (see Appendix \ref{app_bin}).
 For groups of $N=5$ cells responding to the natural movie, we find that pairwise dynamics account for much more of the local irreversibility than higher--order dynamics [Fig.\ref{fig_neuron_3}(a)].
-In fact, across all stimuli, pairwise dynamics generate $66$--$74\%$ of the local irreversibility [Fig. \ref{fig_neuron_3}(b)], more than 3$^{\text{rd}}$--, 4$^{\text{th}}$--, and 5$^{\text{th}}$--order dynamics combined [Fig. \ref{fig_neuron_3}(c)].
-Moreover, the fraction of the irreversibility captured by pairwise dynamics increases significantly with the local irreversibility itself [Fig. \ref{fig_neuron_3}(d)], demonstrating that groups of neurons that operate further from detailed balance do so in an even more pairwise fashion.
-Perhaps most notably, despite the fact that the magnitude of the local irreversibility varies significantly from one stimulus to another (Fig. \ref{fig_neuron_2}), we find that the proportions of irreversibility captured by different types of dynamics remain consistent across stimuli [Fig. \ref{fig_neuron_3}(b--c)].
+In fact, across all stimuli, pairwise dynamics generate $66$--$74\%$ of the local irreversibility [Fig.~\ref{fig_neuron_3}(b)], more than 3$^{\text{rd}}$--, 4$^{\text{th}}$--, and 5$^{\text{th}}$--order dynamics combined [Fig.~\ref{fig_neuron_3}(c)].
+Moreover, the fraction of the irreversibility captured by pairwise dynamics increases significantly with the local irreversibility itself [Fig.~\ref{fig_neuron_3}(d)], demonstrating that groups of neurons that operate further from detailed balance do so in an even more pairwise fashion.
+Perhaps most notably, despite the fact that the magnitude of the local irreversibility varies significantly from one stimulus to another (Fig.~\ref{fig_neuron_2}), we find that the proportions of irreversibility captured by different types of dynamics remain consistent across stimuli [Fig.~\ref{fig_neuron_3}(b--c)].

-In combination, the results of this section indicate that the arrow of time in retinal neurons (i) varies depending on the specific stimulus (Fig. \ref{fig_neuron_2}), yet (ii) does not simply reflect the irreversibility of the stimulus, and (iii) consistently arises from the same combination of low--order dynamics, driven primarily by pairs of neurons (Fig. \ref{fig_neuron_3}).
+In combination, the results of this section indicate that the arrow of time in retinal neurons (i) varies depending on the specific stimulus (Fig.~\ref{fig_neuron_2}), yet (ii) does not simply reflect the irreversibility of the stimulus, and (iii) consistently arises from the same combination of low--order dynamics, driven primarily by pairs of neurons (Fig.~\ref{fig_neuron_3}).